bcgov/nifi-atlas/README.md

 # nifi-atlas
-A bridge to Apache Atlas for provenance metadata created in course of using Apache NiFi
+A bridge to Apache Atlas for provenance metadata created by data transformations made using Apache NiFi .